GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/Datasets Overview/README.md

 ## Datasets

 The owner of all datasets is 'Crawl Feeds'.
-The proposed datasets for the projects are:
+The proposed datasets for the projects in raw format are:

 **Dataset 1:** BBC UK news dataset (Size: 93.99 MB), Access: https://data.world/opensnippets/bbc-uk-news-dataset